mosip/k8s-infra/mosip/on-prem/README.md

   Note: Whenever you’re trying to rotate certificates, the `cluster.yml` that was used to deploy the Kubernetes cluster is required.
 You can reference a different location for this file by using the --config option.
 In case you dont have the `cluster.yml` follow above steps to recover it.
   * Follow the [instruction](https://rancher.com/docs/rke/latest/en/cert-mgmt/#certificate-rotation) to rotate the certificate on need basis.
   __Note:__ Please do check the persion in the Rancher docs.

+## Troubleshooting
+* **Environmennt check issue**: If an issue arises as localhost mapping is not present in the hosts file of the system then it could be due to `localhost not being       mapped to 127.0.0.1` within `/etc/hosts` file of the system.

+  Resolution: An ansible script has been written and the task is automated to reduce the effort of checking all the nodes of the cluster.
+This was extremely tedious     and time consuming manually and if an error arises as `localhost mapping not present` after running the script then we need to map the localhost to 127.0.0.1 within   `/etc/hosts` file of one or all the nodes of the cluster.

+  To view the ansible script or make any changes
+  File_name: "env-check.yaml"